balakarthikeyan/notes/mysql.md

 Denormalization is a technique for strategically introducing controlled redundancy in your database schema.
 Denormalization involves duplicating certain data points across multiple tables to avoid complex joins.

 ### Upgrading Hardware:
 While optimizing your queries is essential, the underlying hardware also affects performance.
-Upgrading your database server’s RAM, storage, and CPU can significantly boost performance, especially for large datasets or complex queries.
+Upgrading your database server's RAM, storage, and CPU can significantly boost performance, especially for large datasets or complex queries.

 ## What is Database Replication?

 Database replication is a technique used to create and maintain copies of a database in different locations or on different servers and keep them in sync in real-time.
 Its main purpose is to ensure data availability and improve fault tolerance.
-Replication involves copying, or mirroring, a database’s data to one or more destination databases, which can be situated on separate servers, often in different geographic locations.
+Replication involves copying, or mirroring, a database's data to one or more destination databases, which can be situated on separate servers, often in different geographic locations.
 These copies can serve various purposes, such as load balancing, disaster recovery, or real-time data distribution.

 ## What Is Synchronous Replication?